Ebisu Station (Tokyo): History

+Morning TH Liner services terminating at this station commenced on 6 June 2020.

 Passenger statistics

 In fiscal 2019, the JR East station was used by 145,805 passengers daily (boarding passengers only), making it the 20th-busiest station operated by JR East.
 In fiscal 2019, the Tokyo Metro station was used by an average of 117,796 passengers per day (exiting and entering passengers), making it the 30th-busiest station operated by Tokyo Metro.

 The daily passenger figures for each operator in previous years are as shown below.